Moist & Rich Vegan Chocolate Cake Recipe (Gluten Free)

 To make a vegan chocolate cake, you can break it down into three basic steps:

 - Make the batter: make sure you whisk together the dry ingredients thoroughly before adding in the room temperature wet ingredients.
+If you’re using salted vegan butter, you can omit the salt.
 Again, room temperature is key!
-You can make this chocolate cake either in a stand mixer or by hand.
-I made this cake recipe for years by hand before I got a stand mixer this past year, and it’s definitely doable.
+You can make this chocolate cake either in a stand mixer or with a hand mixer.
+I made this cake recipe for years by hand before I got a stand mixer, and it’s definitely doable.

 - Bake the cake: this part is so simple- just bake the cake!
 You can make a three layer 8″ cake, as I did, or a two layer 9″ cake.
 You can also make a three layer 6″ cake as well.
 Just check the recipe card down below for specific instructions.